 Management reviews the carrying values of exploration and evaluation assets whenever events or changes in circumstances indicate that their carrying values may not be recoverable.
-This analysis is performed by CGU which is defined as the Company resource properties.
 The recoverable amount of cash-generating units for an exploration stage company requires various subjective assumptions.
 These assumptions may change significantly over time when new information becomes available and may cause original estimates to change.
+During the year ended December 31, 2015, the Company recorded an impairment charge of \$895,282 pertaining to its Vetas Project for which the underlying option agreements were ordered stopped by the court.